pnavab/university-of-github/README.md

 - Install uvicorn by running `pip install uvicorn`

 # Getting started
 At the top of our code, we need to define the imports.
-FastAPI is used for creating API endpoints, and uvicorn allows FastAPi to handle the browser requests.
+FastAPI is used for creating API endpoints, and uvicorn allows FastAPI to handle the browser requests.
 Random is for simulating the coin flipping.

 ```
 from fastapi import FastAPI